 Datastream gives you access to historical financial markets data and economic data worldwide.

 It provides a range of charting and reporting tools that enable you to manipulate and display, or simply download that data in the way that you want.

-With Datastream you also have Microsoft Excel add-ins that enable you to access the Datastream database directly from within Excel - create and embed data requests that put the data you want straight into your spreadsheet.
+A Microsoft Excel add-in enables you to access the Datastream database within Eikon - create and embed data requests that put the data you want straight into your spreadsheet.